lambo12000/ansibleDebian/README.md

     *   Adds `alias sudo="sudo "` to `~/.bashrc`.
     *   Adds `alias apt="nala"` to `~/.bashrc`.

-**Note:** Package installations require root privileges, while alias configurations are performed for the user running the playbook.

 ## How to Run

 Execute the playbook from within the `ansibleDebian` directory using the following command: